Maine Car Insurance

-Did you know that Maine's coastline is 3,500 miles long?
+A fun fact about Maine is that it's coastline is 3,500 miles long.
 That's longer than a trip across the United States!
 Before you cruise along the coastline, sample Maine's renowned lobsters, catch a Black Bears game, visit your favorite bed & breakfast or check out the lighthouses in Cape Elizabeth, make sure you have the right car insurance.
 You can get a Maine auto insurance quote with GEICO anytime.
-Do you know all there is to know about Maine car insurance laws?
-Take a look here to make sure you're properly covered.

 Maine Car Insurance Requirements